 Lupus causes are varied and include a viral infection, trauma and environmental factors such as sunlight.

-I know that I have had some of the above symptoms at one time or another so I don't know how many people may be dismissing them as symptoms of feeling rundown, overworked or stressed.
+I’ve had some of the above symptoms at one time or another so I don’t know how many people out there may be dismissing them as symptoms of feeling rundown, overworked or stressed.
 But, whatever the case it’s really important that if things are going unexplained you go and get the checked out.

 Lupus UK is encouraging us to get our GP practices, health centres, local hospitals and our workplaces to display information and posters to help raise awareness of the condition.